ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 [13:53] - **Dodger**

-And Mark, if you need a link to the Zcash, R&D discord, just point your browser at https://zfnd.org/arborist-calls.
+And MArc, if you need a link to the Zcash, R&D discord, just point your browser at https://zfnd.org/arborist-calls.